AISyLab/IterativeDLFramework/README.md

 ## Adding new datasets ##

 To add a new dataset to the framework, the user must only edit the file __commons/datasets.py__.
-First, add a new dataset to the
+First, add a new dataset to the following list:

 ```python
 self.dataset_list = {